 Don’t feel like you need to do anything with the introduction of Apple’s new podcast subscription features.

-It’s just another feature, and it essentially already existed with Patreon and others.
+It’s just another feature, and it essentially already existed with Patreon and other services.
 If you wanted to give listeners the ability to subscribe and support your show, you could have done it by now.
-Though, not with the ease provided by Apple.
+Though, perhaps not with the ease and availability provided by Apple.

 For full details on everything podcasting with Apple, check out their podcasters website.